ofek/csi-gcs/docs/dynamic_provisioning.md

 | `gcs.csi.ofek.dev/kms-key-id`                           | (optional) KMS encryption key ID. (projects/my-pet-project/locations/us-east1/keyRings/my-key-ring/cryptoKeys/my-key)                                                                                                                     |
 | `gcs.csi.ofek.dev/max-retry-sleep`                      | The maximum duration allowed to sleep in a retry loop with exponential backoff for failed requests to GCS backend.
 Once the backoff duration exceeds this limit, the retry stops.
 The default is 1 minute.
 A value of 0 disables retries. |

+!!! tip
+    You may omit the secret definition and let the code automatically detect the service account key using [standard heuristics][key-locator-heuristics].

 ### Persistent Volume Claim Parameters

 ```yaml